AangDC/Fivem-Help-Script/README.md

 Change the messages to what ever you want it to be.

 In game just do /help.
 You could just change it to "IF SOMEONE IS FAILRPING CONTACT STAFF."
 Anything you woud like.

+If you need any support feel free to contact me on discord Aang#8137